kingparra/hpfp/14_-_testing/notes.rst

 (using the type system, model checkers, etc).

-This chapter of the book is pretty narrowly focused on covering how to use two packages, ``hspec`` and ``QuickCheck``, to write tests in Haskell.
-However, since I'm new to testing in general, I've tried to incorporate some introductory exposition.
+This chapter of the book is pretty narrowly focused on covering how to use Hspec and QuickCheck to write tests in Haskell.
 There is also a long example program at the end of the chapter that demonstrates using these libraries to test a Morse code translator.

+Since I'm new to testing, I've tried to include exposition on basic concepts to fill in the gaps.
+Mostly this takes the form of paraphrases from different articles on the web.

+I'm assuming one day I'll look back at these notes and shake my head in disapproval at how wrong I've gotten everything;
+But for now I view this extra commentary as a useful dialog with myself to explore the topic of testing.

+If you found these notes from a web search, don't take them too seriously.
+I'm only a beginner.

 14.2 A quick tour of testing for the uninitiated